-Since our night vision can be a thousand times more sensible to light than our daylight vision, I wanted to find out the best headlamp light color to preserve night vision.
+Since our night vision can be a thousand times more sensible to light than our daylight vision, I wanted to find out the best night vision headlamp and the best light color to preserve my night vision.

 Any natural adaptation to darkness is lost when using a very bright headlamp that keeps our eyes in daylight mode.
 I wanted to find out what would work best in conjunction with my natural night vision just like how infrared lights can be used with night vision gear.